corrode/corrode.github.io/content/blog/ugly/index.md

 ## Did You Find All The Edge Cases?

+Lastly, I'd like to come back to my initial question about edge cases.

-Parsing environment files sounds simple on the surface, but that is not the case.
+Parsing environment files sounds simple on the surface, but that is absolutely not the case!
+If you haven't already, I encourage you to write your own implementation of an environment file parser.

+And once you're done, answer the following question:
-How many of these cases did you catch in your implementation?
+How many of these cases do you handle in your own implementation?

 - **Empty lines** - Should be skipped
 - **Comment lines** - Lines starting with `#` should be skipped